Cyber Forensics and Incident Response (CyFIR) Track

 The demand for information technology professionals continues to grow steadily, and hiring managers are placing a priority on filling the information security positions within their organizations.
 Employers in a variety of sectors will be eager to hire graduates with the special skills acquired through the track.

-The CyFIR Track is made up of the following courses:
+The CyFIR Track consists of the following courses (48 units total):

 14-822 Host-Based Forensics